Weighted Intersection over Union (wIoU) for Evaluating Image Segmentation: Conclusions

-In this work, we proposed a new evaluation measure (\textit{wIoU}) for semantic segmentation.
-First, we proposed a weight map generation from a boundary distance map, allowing weighted evaluation for each pixel based on a boundary importance factor.
-The proposed \textit{wIoU} can evaluate both boundary and region by setting a boundary importance factor.
-We validated the effectiveness of \textit{wIoU} on a dataset of 33 test images and demonstrated its flexibility and rationality.
+{ In this work, we proposed a new evaluation measure (\textit{wIoU}) for evaluating semantic segmentation.
+To this end, we calculated boundary distance map, and generated weight maps, allowing weighted evaluation for each pixel based on a boundary importance factor.
+The proposed \textit{wIoU} can evaluate both boundary and region by setting a boundary importance factor with out any hyper-parameters.
+We validated the effectiveness of \textit{wIoU} on a dataset of synthetic and real test images.
+The experimental results demonstrated flexibility and rationality of the proposed \textit{wIoU} evaluation metric. }

-Based on our study, there are a few areas that could be explored for the future works.
-Beyond using it as an evaluation metric, we can adopt the proposed \textit{wIoU} as an optimization loss for deep neural networks.
-To demonstrate the efficiency of \textit{wIoU} in training networks, we have to design various structures of deep neural networks and experimentally demonstrate performance improvements in the next works.

 { }